Jukkay/birdnest/readme.md

 # Birdnest

-Birdnest visualizes API information of drone movement and lists drones violating a no drone zone.
+Birdnest is a web app that visualizes drone location data from an API and lists drones violating a no drone zone.

 https://birdnest-jukkay.fly.dev/